Types of Serious Injury

 The more severe the brain injury, the more likely it is that the consequences will have a life changing effect.
 The sufferer is more likely to have a penetrating head injury, a period of unconsciousness and a higher risk of permanent brain damage.
 If the brain suffers significant damage, this will affect cognitive function, personality, mental well-being, behaviours and physical function.
 Relationships with family, friends and colleagues can be adversely affected.
 The consequence can be that the individual will not be able to pursue their chosen employment or in the case of a child, complete their mainstream education.

 Brain injury rehabilitation has advanced considerably in recent years and much can be done to provide therapy, support and compensatory techniques to help overcome the disability.
-IBB solicitors can help by obtaining the funding to provide the very best in rehabilitation and then to organise a case manager to support the brain injured person in coordinating their treatment.
+IBB Law can help by obtaining the funding to provide the very best in rehabilitation and then to organise a case manager to support the brain injured person in coordinating their treatment.

 Severe spinal injuries are far less common than brain injuries, but the consequences can be just as devastating to the sufferer.
 A severe spinal-cord injury will have an extremely limiting effect on the individuals physical capacity, with paraplegia or tetraplegic a potential consequence.
 Paraplegia is where there is a loss or restriction in the function of the lower part of the body whereas tetraplegic results in loss, or partial loss, of function to all the limbs.